mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 Principles:

 - Apply settings or properties globally if you want them applied to all (or most) instances of that control.
-- Only add properties to an instance of an element in XAML when it is specific to that instance,  and it will contribute helpful information to anyone reading the code in the future.
+- Only add properties to an instance of an element in XAML when it is specific to that instance and it will contribute helpful information to anyone reading the code in the future.

 While this app only has a single instance of this control, it's common for larger apps to want to indicate activity in more than one place, so it is helpful to see how to do this.
 It also follows on from the lesson of the last part as the `ActivityIndicator` is no longer responsible for its position.
 We have moved the responsibility for the position of all ActivityIndicators to a central location.

-In addition to be positioned in the same way, multiple instances of the `ActivityIndicator` are likley to want to be styled in the same way.
-FOr this app, the styling applied is the color and so we shouldn't require that each instance needs to set this.
+In addition to being positioned in the same way, multiple instances of the `ActivityIndicator` are likely to want to be styled in the same way.
+For this app, the styling applied is the color and so we shouldn't require that each instance set this.

-In `MainPage.xaml` remove the attributes that relate to position and color.
+In `MainPage.xaml` remove the attributes related to position and color.

 ```diff
     <ActivityIndicator